Eredrim/pvparena/doc/regions.md

 ## Region Protection

-The BATTLE Region parses region protection flags (other regions can assigned protections, too, but atm they don't really use them).
-Set them via [`/pa !p [regionname] [protection]`](commands/protection.md) - you can add on, off, yes, no, true, false to specify a setting, or just as just told to toggle the state.
+The BATTLE Region parses region protection flags (other regions can assign protections, too, but atm they don't really use them).
+Set them via [`/pa !p <regionname> <protection>`](commands/protection.md) - you can add on, off, yes, no, true, false to specify a setting, or just as just told to toggle the state.

 Valid protections are: